srmullen/stonks-subscription/README.md

   - Test with Authorization header and should be successful.
   `curl -H 'Content-Type: application/json' -H 'Authorization: Bearer {trader id}' -d '{ "stonk": "stonk2", "shares": 1 }' http://localhost:5434/stonks/buy`

+# vanilla4

 Create client application that calls the stonks app.

+It will live within the same project but will run as a separate script.
+Will be it's own process.
+Start up many at once.
+For real high frequency stonk trading, user would write their own scripts to determine how to trade.

+- create stonktrader.ts file.
+- add a script to package.json to run `stonktrader.ts`
+- call the signup endpoint. use superagent
+`npm install superagent && npm install --save-dev @types/superagent`
+- Refactor interfaces to their own file so they can be used by both programs.
+- Implement buying and selling

 Log endpoint calls for billing
 Stripe setup